Abdulqadir-Aldhalia/Abdulqadir-Aldhalia/README.md

 ### 🔒 [Universe System (Closed Source | Academic Platform)](https://github.com/Abdulqadir-Aldhalia/Universe-System-Showcase)
 🧠 *Built over 2 years as a capstone thesis—this is my most complex and complete project to date.*

-A secure, offline-first academic platform for the University of Benghazi built with modern microservices architecture.
+A secure, offline-first academic platform for Universities and Academic institutions built with modern microservices architecture.
 It replaces fragmented workflows (Google Classroom, WhatsApp, paper forms) with a unified ecosystem hosted on **local Libyan servers**.

 - 🔐 **Security**: JWT Auth, RBAC, Redis blacklist, and air-gapped encrypted research storage